ESMValGroup/ESMValTool_Tutorial/_episodes/06-creating-a-diagnostic-script.md

 Important part here is to introduce the standard tools that allow users to access ESMValTool settings configs.

-This file should be renamed to advanced: creatiung a diagnostic
+This file should be renamed to advanced: creating a diagnostic